Age group: 12 - 18

 Hold a short discussion based on today’s activity and allow the students to express their thoughts and feelings about the campaign to liberate Belgium from German occupation.

-- Have students work in pairs to create a time line of the significant accomplishments of the First Canadian Army in France and Belgium from the end of the Normandy Campaign until the liberation of Belgium in late November 1944.
+- Have students work in pairs to create a timeline of the significant accomplishments of the Canadian army in France and Belgium from the end of the Normandy Campaign until the liberation of Belgium in late November 1944.

 - Have students make a glossary of new words, terms, or phrases they have heard throughout today’s reading, "Jeopardy!" game, and discussion.
-Students may search for the word meanings in dictionaries and encyclopaedias, or invite them to search the Internet, especially the history section of Veterans Affairs Canada’s Web site.
+Students could also search online for the word meanings.

 Students may wish to add to their glossary throughout the whole unit, as new words, terms, or phrases are mentioned.